aorczyk/pf-recorder/README.md

 - `irReceiverPin` - the digital pin where IR Receiver Module is connected, eg: DigitalPin.P2
 - `irTransmitterPin` - the analog pin where IR diode is connected, eg: AnalogPin.P0
 - `recorderControlChannel` - the channel (0-3) for controlling recorder from PF remote control, eg: 1
-- `customAction1` - the function which is run when red and blue button is switched to Forward
-- `customAction2` - the function which is run when red and blue button is switched to Backward
 - `skipAllStop` - if true, in Combo Direct Mode skips state: Red Float, Blue Float